Candida and Hormonal Acne: The Gut-Skin-Hormone Connection

 This is where nuance is important.

 There is currently no strong evidence proving Candida directly causes hormonal acne in every case.
-However, gut imbalance, inflammation, immune stress, dietary factors, and hormonal fluctuations may all interact together.
+However, gut microbial balance, inflammation, dietary factors, metabolic health, stress, and hormonal fluctuations may interact as part of the wider gut-skin connection.

 For some individuals, supporting gut health may also improve skin health over time.